johnwcowan/subsetg-book/intro-060-ops.md

 contains an implicit conversion, because all numeric constants are either `FLOAT DECIMAL` if they contain an exponent like `1.23e2` or `FIXED DECIMAL` if they don't.
-But it goes beyond that.
+But conversion goes beyond that.
 Consider this procedure:

 ```
 quadratic_formula: PROCEDURE(a, b, c, root1, root2);